hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Set metadata values for containers and objects.
-Container metadata keys generally begin with `X-Container-Meta-` and some other special metadata values you can set for containers include:
+Container metadata keys generally begin with `X-Container-Meta-`, and you can set some other special metadata values for containers that include:

 * Authorization
 * X-Auth-Token